MicrosoftDocs/defender-docs/defender-for-iot/prerequisites.md

 ---
-title: Prerequisites for Microsoft Defender for IoT in XDR Defender portal
+title: Prerequisites for Microsoft Defender for IoT
-description: This article describes prerequisites of Microsoft Defender for IoT in XDR Defender portal ms.service: defender-for-iot
+description: This article describes prerequisites of Microsoft Defender for IoT ms.service: defender-for-iot
 author: lwainstein
 ms.author: lwainstein